 You edit a macro by selecting it and ensure you are in Edit mode.
 Double clicking on the macro will turn on Edit mode.

-You can select a macro by name by choosing Select Macro By Name from the View menu
+You can select a macro by name by choosing the View ➤ Select Macro By Name menu.

 How to Run a Macro